IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 p(\sigma),
 $$

 which relies on the usual assumption of independence given the parameters.
+One could make a few simplifications by, for instance, leveraging the conjugacy of the Dirichlet distribution with respect to the multinomial distribution;
+however, it is not needed in practice, as we shall see shortly.

 The above posterior distribution is our ultimate goal.
 It is the one that gives us a complete picture of what the true net promoter score in each segment might be given the available evidence, that is, the responses from the survey.
-All that is left is to draw a large enough sample from this distribution and start to summarize and visualize results for the subsequent delivery to the decision-makers.
+All that is left is to draw a large enough sample from this distribution and start to summarize and visualize the results.

 Unfortunately, as one might probably suspect, drawing samples from the posterior is not an easy task.
 It does not correspond to any standard distribution and hence does not have a readily available random number generator.
-Fortunately, the topic is mature, and there have been developed techniques for sampling complex distributions, such as Markov chain Monte Carlo methods.
-Unfortunately, the most effective and efficient of these techniques are notoriously complex by themselves, and it might be extremely difficult and tedious to implement and apply them correctly in practice.
+Fortunately, the topic is sufficiently mature, and there have been developed techniques for sampling complex distributions, such as the family of Markov chain Monte Carlo methods.
+Unfortunately, the most effective and efficient of these techniques are notoriously complex themselves, and it might be extremely difficult and tedious to implement and apply them correctly in practice.
 Fortunately, the need for versatile tools for modeling and inference with the focus on the problem at hand and not on implementation details has been recognized and addressed.
-Nontrivial scenarios can be tackled with a surprisingly small amount of effort, which we illustrate next.
+Nontrivial scenarios can be tackled with a surprisingly small amount of effort nowadays, which we illustrate next.

 # Implementation